wuxnz/project-ygo/README.md

-# Yu-Gi-Oh T3 Next.js Website
+# Top Deck Community Circut: A Yu-Gi-Oh T3 Next.js Website

 This is a work-in-progress T3 (Next.js) website for the Yu-Gi-Oh! community, providing features such as tournament advertisements, deck viewing, and account management.